ErnestaRoschelle/AtliQ-Finance-Sales-Report-Excel/README.md

 ## Business Requirement:

- Atliq Hardware is a company moving towards advanced analytics .Create Sales and Finance Analytics Report for data-informed decision making
+ Atliq Hardware is a company moving towards advanced analytics.Create Sales and Finance Analytics Report for data-informed decision making

+## Why the need for Sales Analytics Report

+*To analyse discounts,promotions and performance bonus to retailers/customers

+*To expand the purchase to various locations based on sales.If a product is performing well in a particular region then expansion of store can be considered in that region

 ## ETL in Excel: